 The Nostalgic Wall at the corner of Hoang Van Thu and Nguyen Thai Hoc (near the Museum of Folklore) is quite popular with Vietnamese tourists from all over the country.
 The alleyways, on the other hand, are quite underrated by many.
 There are relatively few of them (in comparison to Hanoi and Saigon) and they are easy to navigate so don’t hesitate to explore these fabulous gems.

 In contrast to the old walls, the thriving Bougainvillea plants and a variety of arbors and hanging vines bring a different charming element and vibrant feel to the town.
-You will find them everywhere, the alleys included.
+You will find them everywhere, the alleys included so pay attention for the opportunity to snap some great shots.

 A good number of these ancient buildings line up the main road of Tran Phu while others spill out into the nearby streets.